mtomison/Sleep_Analysis/index.md

 ## Improvement Ideas
 - Save user inputs and retrain model as more data is gathered.
 - Format user inputs to adhere to needed numbers or trigger an error.
+- Suggest ways to improve sleep quality
+- Build marketing database of users for various sponsors.